 Moreover, lacking confirmatory testing, it therefore becomes plausible that, in some cases, adherence to the CDC’s April guidance could inadvertently introduce unwanted subjectivity and result in recording COVID-19 on the death certificate of a decedent not infected with the virus (since this guidance does not, under all circumstances and as a prerequisite, require testing to confirm infection).

-In closing, this article discusses and compares assessments of the cause of death associated with superbugs and COVID-19 (understanding, however, that there are important differences between bacteria and viruses).
+In closing, this article discusses and compares assessments of the cause of death associated with superbugs, COVID-19 and influenza (understanding, however, that there are important differences between bacteria and viruses).
 Enhanced efforts to improve surveillance for antibiotic resistance and to advance public awareness about superbug infections, particularly during today’s COVID-19 pandemic, are recommended to understand with greater accuracy the impact, mortality and costs of primary and secondary superbug-related infections in patients with and without underlying medical conditions.
 The adoption of policies that reduce, if not eliminate, subjectivity by requiring testing to confirm infection with a respiratory virus is also encouraged.

-Sixth, the justification for this federal COVID-19 guidance to appear to differ in certain respects from the practices and standards health officials have used in the past to assess the role that a superbug infection may have played in patient death also was not investigated.
+Third, an association between an infection and the use of medical equipment does not indicate the equipment caused the infection.
+Fourth, the rationale for the CDC’s April guidance not mandating, as a prerequisite, confirmatory testing to record COVID-19 infection as the cause of death was not determined.
+Fifth, the justification for this federal COVID-19 guidance to appear to differ in certain respects from the practices and standards health officials have used in the past to assess the role that a superbug infection may have played in patient death also was not investigated.

 Article by: Lawrence F Muscarella, PhD.
 Posted August 2020.
 Copyright (2020).
 LFM Healthcare Solutions, LLC.
 All rights reserved.
 Dr. Muscarella is the president of LFM Healthcare Solutions, LLC, an independent quality improvement company.
 Click here for more details about his quality improvement healthcare services.